Amateur Photographer verdict

 We review smartphones from the perspective of choosing one for it’s photography and camera performance.
 Here we look at what the Samsung Galaxy S22 cameras offer, and the features included for photography and video.

 Not everyone has the $1000 / £1000 needed for the flagship smartphones, and not everyone wants to pay huge monthly fees for mobile phone contracts.
 Samsung and Apple offer know this, and offer better value smartphones accordingly.
-These are often smaller, but still offer high-end cameras.
-If you’re prepared to go for last year’s model, you can save even more money.
+These are often smaller, but still offer high-end cameras for those who can live with the idea of a two year old design.
 Step forward the Samsung Galaxy S22.

 Samsung Galaxy S22 in white.
 Photo: Joshua Waller

-Available for $700 or £440 it comes at a price more like mid-range smartphones from Google (such as the Google Pixel 7A) and Samsung’s own mid-range smartphones like the Galaxy A54.
+Available for around $265/ £420 on Amazon – but no longer from Samsung – it is now extremely good value – especially considering it is included in Samsung’s latest AI technology releases.
 But importantly it has a triple camera system with a telephoto camera, as well as higher spec selfie camera with autofocus and 4K video recording.

 The S22 is a different animal to the S22 Ultra and S23 Ultra with their respective 108MP and 200MP main cameras, and fourth 10x telephoto camera.
 Its combination of 50MP main camera with OIS, a 12MP ultra-wide-angle, and 10MP 3x telephoto camera with OIS, is a great set in its own right.
 It puts it ahead of many other dual-camera mid-range smartphones.

-Those who want a smaller model should note that the Samsung S22 (and S23) is one of few options – among alternatives are ASUS’s Zenfone 9 and10, and Apple’s iPhone 14.
-The Xiaomi 13 is another worth considering.
+Those who want a smaller model should note that the Samsung S22 (and S23) is one of few options – among alternatives are ASUS’s Zenfone 9 and10, and Apple’s iPhone 14, 15 and 16.
+The new Google Pixel 9 Pro, and Xiaomi 13 are worth considering.

 Samsung Galaxy S22 – the screen is flat rather than curved.
 Photo: Joshua Waller